Mhamad-Raad/Mhamad-Raad/README.md

 Full-stack web developer ready to code 😎, open to new opportunities✏️.
        ....
 <br>
-You have an idea and want help to make it a reality? please feel free to contact me 😁.<br>
+You have an idea and want help to make it a reality? or do you want have discussion about future tech? please feel free to contact me, I would love to be a part of it 😁.<br>
 Looking for a Mentor 🧑‍🏫
 <br><br>